 In the wake of the weird objects came six costumed super-beings.
 They all flew after the spheres, but none of them spoke or displayed any expression.
 They were clearly entranced.

 “Those things have taken over the Legion!” whispered Urthlo as he recognized counterparts of some of the Legion of Ultra-Villains of his universe.

 “Lightning Man, Saturn Woman, Cosmic Man, Sun Man, Polar Man, and Timber Wolf,” said Computo.
 “Those are the designations for the flying humanoids.
 A routine scan of their respiration and other vital sign suggests that they have indeed been robbed of their free will!”

-The Defender activated a feature on his armor and faded from view.
+The Defender activated a feature on his bio-suit and faded from view.
 “The invisibility feature works well, but really places a drain on the system!” he whispered.
 “Do you think I shielded us in time?”

 “Affirmative,” said Computo.
 “The mentally clouded heroes would not have spotted us, nor have their controllers!”